rybafish/remoteVolume/docs/index.md

-Control PC volume with your phone (iPhone, Andriod).
+Control the PC volume with your mobile phone (iPhone, Andriod).

-On the mobile the interface is very clean and simple:
+On the mobile the interface is clean and simple:

 ![main](/img/00_main_app.png)